Mount Vernon Nazarene University: Facilities

-MVNU hosts most of their sports at on-campus facilities, the newest of which is Ariel Arena.
+MVNU hosts most of its sports at on-campus facilities, the newest of which is Ariel Arena.
 Opened in 2013, the arena was funded by the Ariel Corporation and is named for it.
 The main arena seats 2,100 for athletic events and 3,000 for concerts, performances and other events.
 The arena is attached to MVNU's older gymnasium, formerly known as the Physical Education Center, which provides auxiliary courts for practices.
 The arena also hosts a cardio center, weight room, athletics offices and classrooms.
 MVNU also has a baseball field built next to Ariel Arena, and a softball field and tennis courts found west of Martinsburg Road.

 In addition to current facilities, MVNU has begun (2019) construction on a new soccer and lacrosse complex on the north side of campus.
 The new facility will feature a turf field, lights, grandstand seating for 500 spectators, locker rooms and additional amenities.
 The project is part of a larger community area that will include five grass soccer fields, and is built next to a new indoor facility being built by Mount Vernon High School.
 MVNU and MVHS will share access to both the soccer and lacrosse stadium and the indoor facility.